There are a variety of insurance options available to state employees including:

 State employees are automatically members of the Tennessee Consolidated Retirement System

 .
 (TCRS) Employees must accrue 5 years of creditable state service to be vested (guaranteed retirement benefits when age requirements are met).
-Vested members of TCRS become eligible for service retirement upon completion of 30 years of creditable service or upon attainment of age 60.
+Vested members of TCRS Legacy Plan become eligible for service retirement upon completion of 30 years of creditable service or upon attainment of age 60.
+Vested members of TCRS Hybrid Plan become eligible for service retirement upon completion of the rule of 90 or upon attainment of age 65.

 - Deferred Compensation